June 16, 2023

 GPS technology

-Tractors equipped with GPS technology and autonomous steering systems are now used to improve seed placement, helping to reduce waste and costs.
-GPS-guided drones are being employed to perform various tasks, including crop spraying, livestock monitoring and mapping.
+Tractors equipped with GPS and autonomous steering systems are used to improve seed placement, helping to reduce waste and costs.
+GPS-guided drones also perform tasks, including crop spraying, livestock monitoring and mapping.

 GPS has many applications beyond tractors.
-For instance, farmers can employ a GPS receiver to identify predetermined positions in a farm field for soil sampling.
-The collected soil samples are then analysed to produce a fertility map in a geographic information system.
-With this map, farmers can precisely prescribe the amount of fertiliser needed for each sampled section of the farm field.
-Farmers can then use variable-rate technology fertiliser applicators to apply the exact amount of fertiliser to the area, reducing wastage.
+Farmers use GPS receivers to identify predetermined positions in a farm field for soil sampling.
+The collected soil samples are then analysed, producing a fertility map.
+Farmers can use this to prescribe the exact amount of fertiliser needed for each sampled section of the farm field, working to reduce waste.

 Cloud software